 Shame and regret surged through her, growing stronger with each step.
 She kept her gaze fixed on the portal; she didn’t want to look Atriya in the eye.
 She couldn’t see his expression, but she could still feel it.

-He was disappointed in her—deeply disappointed.
+He was disappointed—deeply disappointed.